ShineyDev/github/README.rst

 .. raw:: html

-    <h6 align="center">Copyright 2019-present ShineyDev<br>This repository is not sponsored by or affiliated with GitHub Inc. or its affiliates.
+    <h6 align="center">Copyright 2019-present ShineyDev<br>This repository is not endorsed by or affiliated with GitHub Inc. or its affiliates.
 "GitHub" is a registered trademark of GitHub Inc.</h6>